manforowicz/gday/README.md

+Note: this project is still in early-development, so expect breaking changes.

 # gday

-**Note: this project is still in early-development, so expect breaking changes.**

 A command line tool for sending files.